Aishwarya2501/Parkinson-s-disease-using-FRFE/README.md

-# Parkinson-s-disease-using-FRFE
+# Parkinson's disease prediction using FRFE
-## proposed feature selection called "FISHER SCORE BASED RECURSIVE FEATURE ELIMINATION"
+## proposed feature selection called "FISHER SCORE BASED RECURSIVE FEATURE ELIMINATION" which outperforms most of the existing feature selection techniques.
 Parkinson's disease is a neurological syndrome that manifests slowly and gradually, making it difficult to diagnose at an early stage.
 Voice alterations can be used as a detectable marker of early detection.
 The synthetic minority oversampling technique (SMOTE) is employed to address class